 AS/RE 249.
 The Hindu Tradition.

 FYS 289.
 The Life of the Buddha.

 3) Two 300-level seminars.

 4) A course from outside the religious studies curriculum that is associated either with a course listed in requirement 1) above (theoretical and/or comparative studies of religion) or with one of the areas chosen under requirement 2).
-A list of examples of such courses (in African American studies, anthropology, art and visual culture, Asian studies, classical and medieval studies, English, environmental studies, history, philosophy, politics, and women and gender studies) may be obtained from the department's website.
-Other courses in the curriculum are acceptable with the approval of a student's major advisor.
 Alternatively, this requirement may be met through two semesters of study at the college level of a relevant foreign language.
 Majors are expected to consult with their advisor to determine the best means of fulfilling this requirement.